 The Company's CODM is its President and Chief Executive Officer.
 The CODM uses Net Income, as reported on the Consolidated Statements of Operations and Comprehensive Loss, for the purposes of making operating decisions, allocating resources, and evaluating financial performance.
 The Company derives approximately 85% of its revenues from the United States, and no other country comprises more than 10% of the remainder of the Company's revenues.
 No single customer of the Company generated 10% or more of the Company's total net sales during the years ended December 31, 2024 and 2023, respectively.
-See Note 22 - Geographic Location of Long-Lived Assets for information regarding the geographic location of the Company's balance sheet as total consolidated assets.
+See Note 22 - Geographic Location of Long-Lived Assets for information regarding the geographic location of the Company's assets.
+The measure of segment assets is reported on the Company's balance sheet as total consolidated assets.
 The segment's accounting policies are the same as the accounting policies for the Company, as described in Note 2 - Summary of Significant Accounting Policies.